 Studies have found that males typically have a more substantial cortical-medial (cerebral cortex and limbic system) area than females.
 Thereby makes males more sensitive to hormones such as testosterone, which helps activate sexual arousal and pleasure.
-Studies have also shown that those who have sexual arousal 3 or more times a week are at 50% less risk of having a heart attack or stroke than two bodily reactions to stress.
-Masturbation can put your body in a more relaxed state by releasing certain hormones: oxytocin (the “cuddle hormone”) and prolactin, leading to a decrease in stress levels.
+Studies have also shown that those with sexual arousal three or more times a week are at 50% less risk of having a heart attack or stroke than two bodily reactions to stress.
+Masturbation can put your body in a more relaxed state by releasing certain hormones: oxytocin (the “cuddle hormone”) and prolactin, leading to decreased stress levels.
 An increase in testosterone levels tends to reduce cortisol (the stress-induced hormones) levels.

 Psychological Aspects of Masturbation

 Physical health benefits aside, you should also consider the morale booster masturbation can provide and the happiness that you can gain.
 By exploring masturbation, you allow yourself to get comfortable with your sexual being.
 You will better understand your body and its reactions to your (or someone else’s) touch.
 You will garner confidence that can carry you into a better job, a healthier relationship, exciting new adventures, and so much more.
 This tip will guide you through various activities to help you gain confidence in your abilities to please yourself sexually.

 Playing with the Senses

 Explore each sense separately.
-By doing so, you will isolate which body part is attached to which sense easier than if you did all of the explorations at once.
+Doing so will isolate which body part is attached to which sense easier than if you did all of the explorations at once.
 You really want to focus on each sense individually.
 As you go through each sense, check in with yourself after each one.
-You may want to take 30-minutes or so in between each one to get back down to a base level of arousal.
+You may want to take 30 minutes or so between each one to get back to a base level of arousal.